 - There is paid parking just at the train station, but you can also go to the first stop straight away by car and have free parking there.

 I recommend using public transportation for your day trip to St.Moritz.

-- There are buses between St. Moritz Village, St. Moritz Bad, and all other villages in the area.
+- There are buses between St. Moritz Village Center, St. Moritz Bad, and all other villages in the area.
 You also have trains that get you comfortably to several attractions in the area.
 So, you will be fine with getting around just via public transportation.

 - Getting around via taxi or helicopter is also quite popular, though way more expensive – especially the latter.

 A Swiss Travel Pass might be the perfect choice if you do not want to stay for 2 nights in St.Moritz or travel around Switzerland for longer.
 This pass has been my favorite option for most of my travels in Switzerland.
 What is a Swiss Travel Pass?

 - A Swiss Travel Pass allows you to use trains and buses without any extra costs – this includes the Bernina Express as well.
 There is only a reservation fee for several panorama express trains PE (though you can avoid it by taking local trains).